pinheir0g/pinheir0g/README.md

 ## Hello there

-Hi my name is Gustavo Pinheiro and I am studying to become a BackEnd-Developer
+My name is Gustavo Pinheiro and I am studying to become a BackEnd-Developer

 I started to learn about programming 4 months ago.
 In this time I started my studies with Python, took a free course and then got to know other areas of programming.